HMS Glatton (1914): Fate

 After completion, Glatton sailed for Dover on 11 September 1918 to prepare for the offensive planned for later that month.
 At 6:15 on the evening of 16 September, Glatton's midships 6-inch magazine had a low-order explosion that ignited the cordite stored there.
 Flames shot through the roof of 'Q' turret, starboard midside, and started to spread aft.
-The ship's captain, Commander N. W. Diggle had been walking along the cliffs with Vice-Admiral Keyes when they heard the explosion and both men quickly returned to the harbour.
+The ship's captain, Commander Neston Diggle had been walking along the cliffs with Vice-Admiral Roger Keyes when they heard the explosion and both men quickly returned to the harbour.

 Diggle boarded the burning vessel and found that the only surviving officer on board was a junior surgeon.
 The captain took control of the situation and ordered the opening of the seacocks in the magazines to prevent further explosions.
 The forward magazines were flooded successfully, but the crew were unable to flood the rear magazines as the flames blocked access to the magazine flooding controls.
 The presence of the ammunition ship Gransha only 150 yd away risked a massive explosion that would devastate Dover if Glatton's rear magazine exploded and set off Gransha's ammunition.

 Keyes boarded the recently arrived destroyer Cossack once apprised of the danger.
 He ordered Cossack to torpedo Glatton in an attempt to flood the magazine before it detonated.
 Cossack's first 18 in torpedo struck the anti-torpedo bulge amidships, but failed to explode because it had been fired too close to Glatton.
 Her second torpedo blew a hole in Glatton at 7:40, but the torpedo's 200 lb warhead was too small to penetrate through her bulge and Glatton remained afloat, still burning.
 Keyes transferred to the destroyer Myngs and ordered her to fire on Glatton with her 21 in torpedoes at 8:15.
 They were aimed at the hole blown in Glatton's starboard side by Cossack's second torpedo and succeeded in causing Glatton to capsize until her masts and superstructure rested on the harbour bottom and dousing the fire.
 Casualties were heavy: 60 men were killed outright and 124 were injured of whom 19 later died of their burns.
-The Antarctic explorer Surgeon Lieutenant-Commander Edward L. Atkinson, although rendered unconscious by the first explosion and burned and blinded, was able to rescue several men before escaping, and was awarded the Albert Medal.
+The Antarctic explorer Edward L. Atkinson, although rendered unconscious by the first explosion and burned and blinded, was able to rescue several men before escaping, and was awarded the Albert Medal.